How to Protect Your Garden and Landscape in WinterDecember 28, 2019

 - Prune the correct deciduous trees and shrubs.
 Some deciduous trees and shrubs benefit from dormant pruning in winter, others not so much.
 You can give most deciduous trees a major prune in late winter or early spring, but check the shrub “pruning restrictions” below before making your first cut.

-- DO NOT prune spring-flowering shrubs, such as lilac, forsythia, honeysuckle, and mock orange, because they bloom on the wood produced last summer.
+- DO NOT prune spring-flowering shrubs in winter, such as lilac, forsythia, honeysuckle, and mock orange, because they bloom on the wood produced last summer.
 You’d be cutting off spring buds!
 Prune these shrubs in spring after they bloom.

-- Summer-flowering shrubs, including hydrangea, rose, Japanese spirea, and smokebush, produce flower buds on new growth and should be pruned now on dry, mild days while they’re dormant or in early spring, before buds begin to open.
+- Prune Summer-flowering shrubs in winter, including hydrangea, rose, Japanese spirea, and smokebush, produce flower buds on new growth and should be pruned now on dry, mild days while they’re dormant or in early spring, before buds begin to open.
 For a list of spring- and summer-blooming shrubs in your area, check with your local university extension.

-- Deicing.
+- Keep Salt away from Plants and Your Lawn.
 Regular deicing salt can damage plants and when you shovel the most recent layer of snow, you’re tossing residual salt on your lawn and landscape.
 Instead, use the smallest effective amount of a plant-friendly deicing compound.
 You may even consider using sand, kitty litter, or birdseed for traction.

-- Keep Out!
+- Keep Animals off Your Lawn in Winter!
 If critters are a problem in your yard, maintain barrier fences, which may have shifted from wind and snow.

 - Rescue plants from heavy snow.
 Plants can easily be weighed down by heavy snow.
 Remove the snow to help prevent branches from permanently sagging or snapping off.
 If the snow has already frozen, let it melt.